-How To Get A Med Marijuana Card In Massachusetts [2021 Update]
+How To Get a Massachusetts Marijuana Card Online

 MA MedCard Telehealth gives patients the opportunity to visit with a marijuana card doctor online in Massachusetts using your smart phone, tablet, or personal computer.
 Online appointments help reduce the spread and exposure of patients to Coronavirus (COVID-19).
 Qualified patients can get legal THC and CBD medicine for the treatment of several qualifying conditions.